 Maass*, Berron* et al. 2015.
 Functional subdivisions of the human entorhinal cortex. eLife.

 Koster, R., Chadwick, MJ., Chen, Y., Berron, D., Banino, A., Düzel, E., Hassabis, D., Kumaran, D. 2018.
 Big-loop recurrence within the hippocampal system supports integration of information across episodes.
 Neuron.

 Grande X, Berron D, Horner AJ, Bisby JA, Düzel E, Burgess N. 2019.
 Holistic recollection via pattern completion involves hippocampal subfield CA3.
 The Journal of Neuroscience.
-In press.